 - While not strictly enforced, the IGS file naming conventions are recommended

-NOTE: You should NOT submit the broadcast navigation data.
+NOTE: You should submit observation data only and NOT submit the broadcast navigation data.

 Under IGS file naming conventions, RINEX files should take the following form:

 |DDD||is the day of the year i.e. 001 to 365|

 |S||is the session identifier i.e. 0 to 9, a to Z|

 |YY||is a two digit year i.e. 00 for the year 2000|

 The data can be standard uncompressed RINEX or it can be UNIX compressed, GZipped, Bzipped, Zipped and/or Hatanaka compressed RINEX.